Canvas Native Charts

 -

-You can drag and drop any dimension from the source cube into the Category or Metric areas.
+You can drag and drop any dimension from the source cube into the POV, Category, or Measure areas.
 Once you have dragged dimensions from the source into these areas, you can further refine the selection by choosing specific elements, multiple elements, subsets, or other filters.
+To refine element selection, you can click on a dimension to open the Select Elements dialog.
+Here, you can search for specific elements, select the elements to display, and apply Alias and Alias Formats as needed.

 -